un1t/django-cleanup/README.rst

 delete the file is setup and inserted into the commit phase of the current transaction.

 **Warning!
 If you are using a database that does not support transactions you may lose files if a transaction will rollback at the right instance.
-Though this outcome is mitigated by our use of post_save and post_delete signals, this outcome will still occur if there are errors in signals that are handled after our signals are handled.
+This outcome is mitigated by our use of post_save and post_delete signals, and by following the recommended configuration below.
+This outcome will still occur if there are signals registered after app initialization and there are exceptions when those signals are handled.
 In this case, the old file will be lost and the new file will not be referenced in a model, though the new file will likely still exist on disk.
 If you are concerned about this behavior you will need another solution for old file deletion in your project.**

 Installation
 ============